csernazs/pytest-httpserver/doc/tutorial.rst

         requests.get(httpserver.url_for("/foobaz"))
         requests.get(httpserver.url_for("/foobar"))  # gets 500

-        httpserver.check_assertions()  # this will raise AssertionError and make the test failing
+        httpserver.check()  # this will raise AssertionError and make the test failing

 This will also produce a (hopefully) helpful description about what went wrong::